dads7202/assignment2/README.md

 ![0_Head](https://i.imgur.com/weolMpc.png)

 ## 🌟 Highlight
-- The accuracy of all fine-tuned CNN models are better than the imageNet dataset.
-Our datasets do not exist in the original pretrained model.
+-   All fine-tuning pre-trained CNN models are better than the original pre-trained models which trained on the ImageNet dataset.
-- The best model that gives the best accuracy for this project is the fine-tuning Densenet pre-tained model (Densenet-Model 1).
+-   The best model which gives the highest accuracy of test set for this project is the fine-tuning Densenet pre-tained model (Densenet-Model 1).
-- Adding more layers to the model will increase accuracy and reduce loss.
+-   Adding layers improves performance which increases accuracy and reduces loss of test set
-- However, it depends on the complexity of the problem.
-Too many layers can cause overfitting of the network.
-It performs best on the training data, but it won't be able to generalize to new unseen data.
+-   However, adding too many layers leads to overfitting, which performs well on training data but not on unseen data.

 ## Table of Contents
 1. [Introduction](#1-introduction) <br>